zenml-io/zenml/docs/book/stacks-and-components/stack-deployment/cloud-stacks/minimal-gcp-stack.md

 ```

 {% hint style="info" %}
-Head on over to our [docs](../../component-guide/artifact-stores/gcp/) to learn more about the registration of an artifact store.
+Head on over to our [docs](../../component-guide/artifact-stores/gcp/) to learn more about artifact stores and how to configure them.
 {% endhint %}
 {% endtab %}